EcoJulia/Diversity.jl/README.md

-*Diversity* is a [Julia](http://www.julialang.org) package that provides functionality for measuring alpha, beta and gamma diversity of communities and ecosystems.
+*Diversity* is a [Julia](http://www.julialang.org) package that provides functionality for measuring alpha, beta and gamma diversity of subcommunities and ecosystems.
 It uses the diversity measures described in the arXiv paper [arXiv:1404.6520 (q-bio.QM)](http://arxiv.org/abs/1404.6520), *How to partition diversity*.
 It also provides a series of other related and older diversity measures through sub-modules for compatibility.
+This package is still in alpha, and so we do not guarantee its correctness, although we are aware of no issues with it.
+Please raise an issue if you find any problems.

 ## Install